CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Introduction

-We empirically evaluate CSTS under controlled and external settings.
+We empirically evaluate CSTS under both controlled and external settings.
 In a synthetic two-environment benchmark (Env~A$\rightarrow$Env~B) designed to isolate representational effects, CSTS materially reduces transfer degradation for identity-centric detection (lateral movement) relative to an event-centric baseline and remains operable under targeted schema perturbations that cause the baseline pipeline to fail.
 For flow-centric zero-day detection, CSTS preserves schema alignment but reveals a distinct portability boundary: directional stability of graph-derived statistics under domain shift remains a separate modeling challenge.
-Finally, on public real-log corpora we include external robustness/smoke tests and a producer-divergence case study (TC E3) to validate pipeline behavior under realistic telemetry heterogeneity and to surface cross-producer distributional mismatch under leakage-safe thresholding.
+Finally, on public real-log corpora we include external robustness/smoke tests and a producer-divergence case study (TC~E3) to validate pipeline behavior under realistic telemetry heterogeneity and to surface cross-producer distributional mismatch under leakage-safe thresholding.

-This paper makes three contributions: \begin{enumerate} \item \textbf{Canonical substrate.} We formalize CSTS as a governed entity-relational telemetry layer with explicit identity persistence, typed relationship semantics, and temporal indexing. \item \textbf{Portability decomposition.} We articulate a portability framework that separates \emph{schema stability} (representation and ingestion invariants) from \emph{semantic orientation stability} (feature direction invariance under domain shift). \item \textbf{Empirical evidence.} We provide controlled transfer and schema-perturbation experiments demonstrating improved portability for identity-centric detection, and we document a producer-divergence artifact illustrating that schema alignment alone does not guarantee cross-producer calibration alignment. \end{enumerate}
+This paper makes three contributions: \begin{enumerate} \item \textbf{Canonical substrate.} We formalize CSTS as a governed, entity-relational telemetry layer with explicit identity persistence, typed relationship semantics, temporal indexing, and provenance-aware canonicalization. \item \textbf{Portability decomposition.} We articulate a portability framework that separates \emph{schema stability} (representation and ingestion invariants) from \emph{semantic orientation stability} (feature-direction and behavioral-meaning invariance under domain shift). \item \textbf{Empirical evidence.} We provide controlled transfer and schema-perturbation experiments demonstrating improved portability for identity-centric detection, and we document a producer-divergence artifact illustrating that schema alignment alone does not guarantee cross-producer calibration or semantic alignment. \end{enumerate}